Tanks of New Zealand: M3 Stuart Light Tank

 The M3 Stuart tank was the most common tank used by New Zealand during the Second World War.
 It was operated by the 2nd New Zealand Division in North Africa and Italy, as well as by the home defence units based in New Zealand.

 The Divisional Cavalry Regiment first received four Stuart Is in November 1941 and saw combat during Operation Crusader.
 These tanks had been recaptured from the Germans and it was not until July 1942 that the regiment was officially issued with Stuarts.
 The Stuart remained the mainstay of the regiment until the end of the North African Campaign in 1943 when they were replaced with Staghound armoured cars and Lynx scout cars.
 Following the Battle of Monte Cassino, the 18th, 19th and 20th Armoured Regiments each operated a number of improved Stuart Vs. Each armoured regiment contained a reconnaissance troop, organised with 3 turreted Stuarts and 8 turretless variants.
 The turretless tanks were often used as resupply vehicles.
 Stuarts were also operated by the Divisional protective troop, which acted as General Freyberg's bodyguard, and by the 4th, 5th, 6th, 7th and 14th artillery regiments as troop and battery command vehicles.

 The first Stuarts arrived in New Zealand in June 1942 with a total of 292 Stuart IIIs and 109 Stuart Hybrids received by July 1943.
 These Stuarts were issued to the Light Armoured Fighting Vehicle Regiments and to the Tank Battalions of the 1st New Zealand Army Tank Brigade.
 The Stuarts remained in New Zealand service until 1955.

 Matilda Tank

 A total of 33 Matilda II MK IV CS tanks were acquired by the New Zealand Military Forces between October 1942 and March 1943.
 Six were issued to 1st Tank Battalion and two to each of the 2nd, 3rd, 9th and 11th Light Armoured Fighting Vehicle Regiments.
 The remaining 19 tanks were held by the Armoured Fighting School at Waiouru for training purposes, or as spares at Trentham.
 The Matilda tanks were found to be too heavy for New Zealand bridges and would be impractical to operate in the Pacific.
 The 3-inch howitzers were removed from 18 of the Matildas and repurposed in Valentine tanks.
-Initially these Matilda's were to be rearmed with new howitzers from Australia, but the plan was ultimately scrapped, and the Matilda tanks were declared obsolete in August 1943.
+Initially these Matildas were to be rearmed with new howitzers from Australia, but the plan was ultimately scrapped, and the Matilda tanks were declared obsolete in August 1943.